marzwick/DemoSite/site/src/inclusive.md

 - Students of lower socioeconomic backgrounds underperformed on the same GRE section when compared to students from more affluent backgrounds when financial status was mentioned. **They performed the same when affluence was not mentioned.**
 - Women performed worse than men when a math test was described as producing gender differences. **When the test was described as not producing gender differences, women and men performed equally well.**

-!!! warning "Workbook"
+!!! tip ""

-    Complete Activity TK in your workbook: Commit to one action you could take to mitigate the negative impacts of stereotype threat in your course.
+    *Answer in your workbook:* Commit to one action you could take to mitigate the negative impacts of stereotype threat in your course.

 ### Create a sense of belonging in STEM